nogibjj/data-eng-group18-final/README.md

 ## Testing

 Testing was conducted on API Endpoints using FastAPI's TestClient object using the httpx library and Starlette ASGI framework/ toolkit.
 Starlette allows for pytest (with is utilized in our GitHub Action's CI/CD) to be used directly with FastAPI.
+All testing is contained in the test_main.py file.